arthurgassner/swisscycling-vertical-frontend/README.md

 This repo contains the code for the frontend of _The Vertical_'s website.
 _The Vertical_ is a swiss cycling challenge consisting of cycling from Switzerland's northernmost point to Switzerland's southernmost point.

+The frontend is built using Material for MkDocs.
+It features an interactive map -- powered by Leaflet -- and an interactive leaderboard -- powered by AG Grid.

 ![](img/screenshot.png)